Probiotics

 Retesting Timelines and Kit Storage

 Retesting is most effective when conducted approximately 3-4 months apart to reflect significant changes in your gut profile.
-There is an expiration date for your testing kit—store it safely until you are ready to proceed and ensure your kit is within it's expiration date before using it.
+There is an expiration date for your testing kit—store it safely until you are ready to proceed and ensure your kit is within its expiration date before using it.
+We cannot replace any component of an expired kit.